 - Who does Face ID affect?
 Face ID affects anyone who plans to use an iPhone X or newer Apple device.
 Tech professionals will need to be ready to address questions and issues that users, developers, and CIOs may have about Face ID.

 - When was Face ID released?
-Face ID launched with the iPhone X on November 3, 2017.
-It is now also available on the iPhone Xr, iPhone Xs, iPhone Xs Plus, third-generation iPad Pro, and the iPad Pro 11".
+Face ID launched with the iPhone X on November 3, 2017, and is now available on most Apple mobile devices created after that date.

 - How do I use Face ID?
 Enrolling in Face ID is similar to setting up Touch ID--you scan your face and move it to slightly different angles to get a total map that the phone can recognize.